Created 28 November 1998

-Below is a glimpse at what I've been doing with my passion for classic Marantz gear from the 1970's.
+Here's a glimpse at what I've been doing with my passion for classic Marantz gear from the 1970's.
 It all started for me back in 1972, when I purchased a basic audio set-up that included a Marantz 2230 receiver.
 From that humble beginning, as a poor student at the University of Wisconsin, I came to be quite attracted to the quality sound reproduction and looks of Marantz.
 In the mid 1970's I purchased Model 2220B and 2325 receivers, a 6100 turntable, and my first 5420 cassette deck.
-All those components are still in my possession, although the turntable (sadly) became somewhat dysfunctional in the early 1990's.
+All those components are still in my possession, with additional goodies accumulated over the years.

-Just in the last few years, I've become reacquainted with the enchanting appeal of classic Marantz gear, and I've purchased several nice components to create a modest stable of dream systems that now are placed in several locations within my living and work environs.
-That includes two Model 3800 console pre-amplifiers, two 170DC amplifiers, a 125 tuner, and (my most recent acquisition) a fantastic 4300 quadraphonic receiver.
+During the early 2000's, I became reacquainted with the enchanting appeal of classic Marantz gear, and I've purchased several additional components to create a modest stable of dream systems that now are placed in several locations within my living and work environs.
+That includes two Model 3800 console pre-amplifiers, 170DC amplifiers, a 125 tuner, and (my most recent acquisition) a fantastic 4300 quadraphonic receiver (now in repair and modification mode).
 With that, I've also recently rehabbed two more used 5420 cassette decks, which I feel are really quite excellent analog decks for all-purpose recording and remixing old vinyl and other non-commercial collectibles.
-Now that the internet is so accessible, I felt it would be keen to create a website page that displays information regarding some of these fine classic components.
-Well, enough written about my Marantz gear, I'll allow the info/graphics below to grab your attention!!!
+Rebuilt my original 2220B receiver and grabbed a nice 2235B receiver in wood case during 2010.
+Recently purchased two Cd-63 SE disc players to piece together a classic for daily use.
+Now that the internet is so very widely accessible, I felt it would be keen to expand and redesign the KJ Bleus web pages that display information regarding some of these fine classic components.
+Well, enough written about my Marantz gear possessions, I'll allow you to peruse the info/graphics on these web pages !!!

 Marantz 5420 Stereo Cassette Deck